macmillan333/yaac_unity/README.md

 # Yet Another Asteroid Clone
 A work-in-progress entry to the [r/ProgrammerHumor hackathon](https://www.programmerhumor.org/Hackathon).

-Play the classic Asteroid game with new features such as power ups, level editor and (gasp) loot boxes! *insert more marketing and corpspeak* This game is so fun and addicting, once you start playing, you can never put it down!
+Play the classic Asteroid game with new features such as power ups, customization and (gasp) surprise mechanics!
+This game is so fun and addicting, once you start playing, you can never put it down!

-If you have enough patience to actually start the game, that is.
+If you have enough patience to start the game, that is.

 ---